Appsilon/shiny.fluent/README.md

 ![shinyfluentapp](https://user-images.githubusercontent.com/1421503/97004706-bc396b00-153d-11eb-8fb1-3856e8536f92.gif)

+**Note:** This package strives to be as easy to use as possible, while providing most of Fluent UI possibilities.
+That said, Fluent UI is more flexible and low level than Bootstrap, and there is additional complexity coming from using React in Shiny.
+You should expect using shiny.fluent to be somewhat more complex than vanilla Shiny or shiny.semantic, but give more power, flexibility and better UI in return.

 ## Getting started

 The best place to start is the [Quick start](#quick-start) section below.
 You can then explore [tutorials](https://appsilon.github.io/shiny.fluent/articles/first-app.html), [examples](#examples), and [reference docs](https://appsilon.github.io/shiny.fluent/reference/index.html).